leihuayi/OpenglIsland/README.txt

 7- I implemented the interactions in interactionManager.cpp.
     The rotation of the camera was made like in the Pyramid homework.
-    The camera zooms in as long as the space key is pressed.
-In order to know when the space key is released, I had use the setting glutIgnoreKeyRepeat(true); so that each small key press in the long key press don't raise a key release event.
+    The camera zooms/out in as long as the arrow up/down is pressed.
+In order to know when the key is released, I had use the setting glutIgnoreKeyRepeat(true); so that each small key press in the long key press don't raise a key release event.
     Then, in order to slowly increase of decrease camera speed for smooth transition, I use a variable CAMERA_SPEED equal to 0 if the camera doesn't move, 1 if its speed increase and 2 if its speed decrease.
-When space is pressed, I set CAMERA_SPEED to 1 and increase the zooming speed of the camera until reaching 1, and when space is released I set CAMERA_SPEED to 2 and decrease the zooming speed until reaching 0.
+When arrow is pressed, I set CAMERA_SPEED to 1 and increase the zooming speed of the camera until reaching 1, and when arrow is released I set CAMERA_SPEED to 2 and decrease the zooming speed until reaching 0.
 This is done in interactionManager.cpp/updateCameraSpeed() function.

+    I limit zooming out, otherwise when zoom value gets negative the whole scene is inverted.